ScrierOne/Assorted-Adjustments/README.md

 Unconscious targets stay unconscious despite being damaged.
 Mostly a fix for IWD:EE, in which, according to the spell descriptions, this should already be the case (but isn't).

+### PnP Luck

+Makes Luck an Alteration spell and increases its duration to 3 turns.

 ### PnP Skull Trap

 Skull Trap does 2d4 + (1d4*level) damage, only affects living creatures, and has a casting time of 4 instead of 3.
 The changes are taken from AD&D 2nd Edition source material, and make the spell more distinct from (and maybe not as clearly always superior to) Fireball.